 - 2 Chronicles 32:33 Hezekiah rested with his ancestors and was buried on the hill where the tombs of David’s descendants are.
 All Judah and the people of Jerusalem honored him when he died.

-4. Choose burial over cremation, because the Old Testament presents burning bodies negatively.
+4. Reject cremation, because the Old Testament presents burning bodies negatively.

 In the Old Testament cremation was a punishment for sin: